 Jesus almost certainly spoke Greek to her.

-2. Syro-Phoenician (7:26): An inhabitant of Phoenicia, which in New Testament times was part of the Roman province of Cilia and Syria.
+2. Syro-Phoenician (7:26): An inhabitant of Phoenicia, which in New Testament times was part of the Roman province of Cilicia and Syria.

 3. Dogs (7:27): Wild dogs in Syria resemble jackals—nocturnal scavengers.
 In biblical times, and in many cultures, calling someone a dog was a great insult.